 About the Book

-Genre: Christian Historical Mystery, Fairytale retelling
+Genre: Christian Christmas Historical Mystery, Fairytale retelling

-Release date: October 5, 2021
+Release date: November 26, 2021

 Click here to get your copy!